Ruthless Quotas at Amazon Are Permanently Maiming Employees

 Adam Kester, who worked as a picker at a fulfillment center in Phoenix until last year, said he and other workers would bring customers’ orders into the bathroom with them to scan midway through.
 “It sounds disgusting,” he acknowledged.

-Kristi Shrum, who worked as a stower until 2018 at another Amazon warehouse in Southern California, said she sometimes would have friends scan items for her while she went to the bathroom to make it look as though she was working.
+Kristi Shrum, who worked as a stower until 2018 at another Amazon warehouse in Southern California, said she sometimes would have friends scan items for her while she went to the bathroom to make it look as though she were working.
 Still, she said she got multiple urinary tract infections.

 “You have to hold your pee or not make your rate.
 Which one you want to do?”
 Shrum said.
 “I had to make my rate.”